aptos-labs/developer-docs/apps/docusaurus/docs/concepts/move.md

 Move is a safe and secure programming language for Web3 that emphasizes **scarcity** and **access control**.
 Any assets in Move can be represented by or stored within _resource_. **Scarcity** is enforced by default as structs cannot be accidentally duplicated or dropped.
 Only structs that have explicitly been defined at the bytecode layer as _copy_ can be duplicated and _drop_ can be dropped, respectively.

 **Access control** comes from both the notion of accounts and module access privileges.
 A module in Move may either be a library or a program that can create, store, or transfer assets.
 Move ensures that only public module functions may be accessed by other modules.
 Unless a struct has a public constructor, it can only be constructed within the module that defines it.
 Similarly, fields within a struct can only be accessed and mutated within its module that or via public accessors and setters.
-Furthermore, structs defined with _key_ can be stored and read from global storage only within the module defines it.
+Furthermore, structs defined with _key_ can be stored and read from global storage only within the module that defines it.
 Structs with _store_ can be stored within another _store_ or _key_ struct inside or outside the module that defines that struct.

 In Move, a transaction's sender is represented by a _signer_, a verified owner of a specific account.
 The signer has the highest level of permission in Move and is the only entity capable of adding resources into an account.
 In addition, a module developer can require that a signer be present to access resources or modify assets stored within an account.